adgrant93/InsanityScraper/README.md

     Checkbox for headless or no headless (headless by default) Option to autoremove duplicates.
     Option for first page or specified page.
-  MAYBE restructure code with objects vs. one long function........MAYBE lol
+  REALLY Wanna make it multithreaded but could be a bear to implement MAYBE restructure code with objects vs. one long function........MAYBE lol

 Update 11/17: